Coding-Coach/coding-coach/content/blog/whats-the-difference-between double-and-triple-equals/index.md

 We need to learn this by memory, don't bather on the truthy values just learn the falsies and everything else will be true.
 Now we can move on to the next topic in this tutorial.

-### Evaluation values and types
+### Evaluating values and types
-The main diference between the double and triple equals is that the double equals doesn't take the type into consideration when evauating an expression, just uses the inherent truthy or falsy value, for example:
+The main diference between the double and triple equals is that the double equals (Also known as Abstract Equality Comparison) doesn't take the type into consideration when evauating an expression, just uses the inherent truthy or falsy value, for example:

 ```
 const a = 1